Differentiating APD from Other Disorders

 APD can be mistaken for or coexist with other disorders

 Many disorders share common characteristics and are often interrelated.
 Because many symptoms of Auditory Processing Disorder overlap with other disorders, children are sometimes misdiagnosed or may have a coexisting condition along with APD.
 For example, a child may be diagnosed with ADD (Attention Deficit Disorder), ADHD (Attention Deficit Hyperactivity Disorder), PDD (Pervasive Developmental Delay), Autism Spectrum Disorder, Sensory Processing Disorder, Receptive Language Disorder, or Mixed Expressive-Receptive Language Disorder, because all of these conditions could affect how a child processes spoken information.
-A multidisciplinary approach is needed that considers reports from Psychologists, Psychometrists, Speech-Language Pathologists, Occupational Therapists, Vision Therapists, Reading Specialists, and your child’s teacher(s) as well as your child’s Individualized Education Plan (IEP) or Section 504 Accommodation Plan when applicable.
-All of this information will be used along with results from the APD evaluation in order to make appropriate recommendations for your child.
+We utilize a multidisciplinary approach, gaining helpful insights from a child’s teachers and from a range of specialists who have performed evaluations or are providing services.
+Reports from any psychologists, psychometrists, speech-language pathologists, occupational therapists, vision therapists, and dyslexia therapists or reading specialists who have been working with a child are all taken into consideration and thoroughly analyzed alongside the results of the APD evaluation.
+With this in-depth approach we gain an extensive understanding of each child’s unique needs and can develop recommendations that are tailored specifically for each child.

 Psychoeducational Evaluations and Speech-Language Evaluations do NOT test for APD